marijnh/Eloquent-JavaScript/11_async.md

 Occasionally, there isn't enough light for the ((crow))s' mirror systems to transmit a signal or something is blocking the path of the signal.
-So it is possible for a signal to be sent, but never received.
+It is possible for a signal to be sent, but never received.

-{{index "makeRequest function", error, timeout}}
+{{index "send method", error, timeout}}

-As it is, that will just cause the callback given to `makeRequest` to never be called, which will probably cause the program to fail without even noticing it.
+As it is, that will just cause the callback given to `send` to never be called, which will probably cause the program to fail without even noticing it.
 It would be nice if, after a given period of not getting a response, a request would _time out_ and report failure.

 Often, transmission failures are random accidents, like a car's headlight interfering with the light signals, and simply retrying the